ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 4. Choose a descriptive name for the credential, if wanted.
 5. Click **Add**.

-NOTE: Redis does not support multiple users.
+Redis does not support multiple users.
 Adding more service credentials does not give you more users.
-It just re-uses the admin credential.
+It just reuses the admin credential.
+{: .tip}

-The admin credentials appear in the table, and the connection strings are available as JSON in in a click-to-copy field under _View Credentials_.
+The admin credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.
 The JSON object contains the same fields as Table 1 and Table 2.

 Connection information also available as JSON from the cloud databases API.
 The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 Use it with the `/users/admin` endpoint to retrieve the admin connection strings.
 For more information, see the [API Reference]().